mtgatracker/mtgatracker/README.md

     # read more about virtualenv here: http://www.pythonforbeginners.com/basics/how-to-use-python-virtualenv
     pip install -r requirements.txt
     cd electron
+    # tell npm to use python2.7 for node-gyp
+    npm config set python python2.7
     npm install .
     ```
 1. If all went well, you should now be able to: